google/kctf/docs/google-cloud.md

-# CTF Infrastructure Walkthrough
+# kCTF Infrastructure Walkthrough

-Welcome to the CTF walkthrough!
+Welcome to the kCTF walkthrough for Google Cloud!

 ## Goal of this walkthrough

-The purpose of this walkthrough is to guide you through the configuration of the CTF infrastructure.
+The purpose of this walkthrough is to guide you through the configuration of the kCTF infrastructure using Google Cloud.

 Note: If not already doing so, you can also open this walkthrough directly in [Google Cloud Shell](https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/google/kctf&tutorial=docs/google-cloud.md).